European Badminton Championships

 The European Badminton Championships is a tournament organized by the Badminton Europe (BE).
+It represents the highest level of continental competition in European badminton, and the winners of each event are recognised as the European champions.

+History

 The first of these competitions was held in 1968.
 The competition was held once every two years to determine the best badminton players in Europe.
 European Mixed Team Badminton Championships usually started prior to the individual championships until it was split in 2009.
-From 2017 on the European badminton championship is held annually except for the year with European Games.
+From 2017 on the European badminton championship is held annually except for the year with European Games - the badminton program at those Games will operate as that years Championships.
 Since 2008, it is being graded as a Grand Prix Gold tournament by the Badminton World Federation.

 Championships

 The table below gives an overview of all host cities and countries of the European Championships.
 On 15 January 2008, Manchester of England won the bid to stage the 2010 event which saw the separation the team event into different championships.
 Starting from 2017, the championship will be an annual event except for the year with European Games.
 The 2020 edition in Kyiv, Ukraine, had to be cancelled due to COVID-19 pandemic and the hosting rights of the 2021 edition was reallocated to Ukraine again.
+The number in parentheses following the city/country denotes how many times that city/country has hosted the championships.